oskarpasko/funprojects/PokemonDex/README.md

 ## Ideas

 Ideas for the near future:
-- create mechanics with move from one route to another
-- create descriptions class for descriptions for all routes / cities

-Ideas for later:
 - Add mechanics with throwing berry to decrease catch rate
 - Add other kinds of pokeballs
 - Add mechanics to save game on files

 Ideas for save game:
 - Data like player name, caught Pokémons, seen Pokémon